sumanthpk/EE569_2020Spring/README.md

 ### Contents
 `saab.py`: Saab transform\
 `cwSaab.py`: Channel-wise Saab transform\
-`cross_entropy`: Compute cross entropy for a single feature dimension to do feature selection\
+`cross_entropy.py`: Compute cross entropy for a single feature dimension to do feature selection\
 `lag.py`: Label-Assisted reGression (LAG unit)\
 `llsr.py`: Assembled LLSR module ([numpy.linalg.lstsq](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.lstsq.html) is used inside)\
 Example of usage can be found at the bottom of each file.
+All images using these functions should be in the `channel last` format.